LindertLab/DMS-Fold/README.md

 ## Formatting DMS CSV

 Single mutant deep mutational scanning thermodynamic stabilities (ΔΔGs) should be given as a tab-seperated CSV.
-The first column should correspond to the residue sequence number, the second being the wildtype residue one-letter-code, the third is the mutated residue, and the fourth being the measured ΔΔG for the corresponding mutation. with following format:
+The first column should correspond to the residue sequence number, the second being the wildtype residue one-letter-code, the third is the mutated residue, and the fourth being the measured ΔΔG for the corresponding mutation.

 Sequence Number&nbsp;&nbsp;&nbsp;&nbsp;WT-Residue&nbsp;&nbsp;&nbsp;&nbsp;Mutated-Residue&nbsp;&nbsp;&nbsp;&nbsp;ΔΔG